-Large-scale application is possible
+Large-scale application of aquathermal energy is possible

 To really exploit the potential of aquathermal energy, it is important to apply the technology on a large scale, for example in cities or large parts of cities.
 The technology has proven itself on a small scale, from a few houses to a small residential area.
 Over the past fifty years, more than one hundred aquathermal systems have been installed successfully in the Netherlands.
 During the past two years, Deltares has been acquiring knowledge and experience in collaboration with other parties to make the step to large-scale applications possible.